 - Program modifications that will help the child meet their goals

 - Description of how the child will participate with nondisabled students

 The IEP can also contain emergency plans, who to contact in certain situations, and any other accommodations the parents or school district feel are necessary.

 Related Post: My World ABA Explains the Process of Starting ABA Therapy in Springfield, MO

 My World ABA provides IEP support in Springfield, MO

 As one of our services, My World ABA provides IEP support and education for families.
 We can assist you in making sure your child’s IEP contains everything necessary for them to be successful in their education and help you advocate for your child’s best interests.

-My World ABA Offers IEP and Autism Services in Springfield, MO
+My World ABA Offers IEP and Autism Services in Springfield and Joplin

-My World ABA is the leading center for ABA treatment in Springfield, MO.
+My World ABA is the leading center for ABA treatment in both Springfield and Joplin, MO.
 Our team works with your child using certified ABA therapy techniques to help them learn more about themselves and the world around them.
 We support your child by creating an inclusive environment where they can play, build friendships, and be themselves.
 To learn more about our services or answer additional questions, visit our website online or call (417) 818-5784 today.